 GitHub and Git for research and teaching

-GitHub is an online platform where you can develop, control and publish code, software and other documents.
+GitHub is an online platform where you can develop, manage, and publish code, software and other documents.
 This platform is rapidly gaining in popularity among the research and teaching community.
 Software developers have already been using GitHub for some time.
 Utrecht University is offering its employees the opportunity to get more out of GitHub through a special web page: Utrecht University · GitHub

 What is Git?